NCMoseley/Vending-Machine-9000/readme.md

 ![Alt Text](https://github.com/NCMoseley/Vending-Machine-9000/blob/master/All%20tests%20Suite%201.gif)
 ![Alt Text](https://github.com/NCMoseley/Vending-Machine-9000/blob/master/All%20tests%20Suite%202.gif)

-## Requirements
+## Project Requirements

 Have functionality for printing inventory.
 See modules: isinventoryavailable, getspecificinventory.

 Have functionality for refilling inventory See module: refillinventory

-Have functionality for re-supplying change See module: vendingmachine, returnCoins
+Have functionality for re-supplying change See module: Suite2vendingmachine, returnCoins

 Have functionality for dispensing inventory based on payment.
 See module: isitempaidfor